 Visitors, including parents, must secure permission and make arrangements with the principal or teacher prior to any visit in an area of the building or school grounds.
-Visitors, including parents, are also required to check in at the main office, have your driver's license run through our Raptor system, and wear a visitor badge before reporting to an area of the building or school grounds.
+Visitors, including parents, are also required to check in with our Raptor computer system and wear a visitor badge, which is maintained in the office, before reporting to an area of the building or school grounds.